ngeor/blog/_posts/2018/2018-07-07-using-spring-boot-actuators.md

 title: Using Spring Boot Actuators
 date: 2018-07-07 08:38:06.000000000 +02:00
 published: true
-categories:
-- tech
 tags:
   - actuators
   - java
-- spring
+  - spring boot
+  - git
 ---

 Implementing Spring Boot actuators is not very difficult.
 In this post I'll show what you can get for free, without adding any code.

 <!--more-->